drangara/MFIX-Exa/docs/source_docs/inputs/InputsMonitors.rst

 To define a monitor, there must be a region already defined in the regions inputs.
 A Monitor region is a single point, plane, or volume.
 Multiple regions cannot be combined for a monitor.
-The following inputs must be preceded by the "mfix.monitors" prefix.
+The following inputs must be preceded by "mfix.monitors.":

 +------------------+-----------------------------------------------------------------------+-------------+-----------+
 |                  | Description                                                           |   Type      | Default   |